Newbytee/cmd-block-bypass/README.md

 goto A
 ```

-Restart the whole process so that the user can run more than one command without CMD exiting on them.
+Restarts the whole process by jumping to label A so that the user can run more than one command without CMD exiting on them.

 ... and that's it!